Li Linsi: Early life

 Li Linsi was born into a distinguished Chinese literary family in Hangzhou in February 1896.
-Li's father, Li Liangyu (厉良玉), was a Qing Dynasty official, educator and renowned artist, who co-founded the Xiling Society of Seal Arts, one of China's most important traditional arts associations.
-His paternal fourth great-grandfather, Li E (厉鹗), was a great poet and scholar during the Qing Dynasty, who has been recognized as a leader of the Qing Dynasty poetry.
-Li was a descendant of Jiang Ziya (姜子牙), the Chinese legendary founding prime minister during the Zhou Dynasty.
+Li's father, Li Liangyu (厉良玉), was a Qing dynasty official, educator and renowned artist, who co-founded the Xiling Society of Seal Arts, one of China's most important traditional arts associations.
+His paternal fourth great-grandfather, Li E (厉鹗), was a great poet and scholar during the Qing dynasty, who has been recognized as a leader of the Qing dynasty poetry.
+Li was a descendant of Jiang Ziya (姜子牙), the Chinese legendary founding prime minister during the Zhou dynasty.

 Li was nurtured by his family since childhood, which laid a solid foundation for his future success in traditional Chinese studies.
 After graduating from Tongji University in 1915, he continued his further education in Japan and Germany, graduating from Sophia University, University of Jena and Heidelberg University successively.
 He earned his master's degree in law and doctorate in philosophy.

 Li studied and lived in Germany and Europe for 10 years.
-Except for obtaining degrees in law and philosophy, he also took time to learn politics, education and military, and mastered Germany, English, French, Spanish, Russian, Portuguese and other languages.
+Except for obtaining degrees in law and philosophy, he also took time to learn politics, education and military, and mastered German, English, French, Spanish, Russian, Portuguese and other languages.

 Travelling extensively around Europe, Li came into contact with a range of Western progressive ideas, and got to know a handful of promising Chinese students, including Zhou Enlai (周恩来) and Zhu De (朱德), who later became leaders of the People's Republic of China.
 Li also established a deep friendship with German sinologist Richard Wilhelm.

 He participated in Germany's first China Institute at the University of Frankfurt, a research institution founded by Richard Wilhelm.
 The facility was committed to encouraging the West to better understand Chinese cultures.
 Li helped the institution start multiple journals on Chinese studies, such as China, the China-Germany Yearbook and East Asia Review.
 He also contributed to organizing various seminars and exhibitions on Chinese studies for the institution.